Addons-By-Neotron/MagicMarker/tmp/trunk/MagicMarker/README.txt

 **********************************************************************

 Usage:

-	First bind keys to the four addon functions in the normal key binding UI.
+	First bind keys to the three addon functions in the normal key binding UI.
+To mark a target, hold in the ALT button while mousing over it.
+New mobs will automatically be added to the configuration UI.
+You open the config UI with the /magic command or via the /ace3 command.

 	These are the functions:

-	* Toggle learning mode: Learning mode allows you to categorize units to allow for context sensitive marking.
-Currently the categories are hard coded: Tank, Sheep, Banish, Other CC and Ignore (don't mark).
-	* Toggle smart marking mode: Clears the list of recorded markings and marks mobs you mouse over as per their categorization.
+	* Reset raid targets: Clears the list of recorded markings, and resets all raid targets..
 	* Mark selected target: Mark a single target using the normal rules.
 	* Unmark selected target: Unmark your target and remove from